Light-HD/jetsonmitrccar/README.md

 - Wheel Encoder:

-  Six Wheeled platform has its own wheel encoders for each wheels bu they are only one phase encoders.
-Therefore the cant sense rotation direction, we solved this issue at odometry node assuming wheels never slides and rotates in commanded direction.
+  Six Wheeled platform has its own wheel encoders for each wheels but they are only one phase encoders.
+Therefore they can't sense rotation direction, we solved this issue at odometry node assuming wheels never slides and rotates in commanded direction.
 Four wheeled system uses ERPM readings from BLDC motor.
 We also integrated an additional wheel encoder on it but not integrated it to ROS environment.

 - Laser Scanner: